Fall 2023: Tuesdays, 12:00 - 2:00 PM

 In 2014, Pedersen founded a graduate training collaboration in Twentieth-Century British history with Guy Ortolano of NYU and Peter Mandler of Cambridge University.
 PhD students working in this field participate in regular dissertation workshops and book discussions across all three institutions.
 For more on the New York-Cambridge Training Collaboration (NYCTC) click here.

-- Cundill Prize in Historical Literature for The Guardians: The League of Nations and the Crisis of Empire, 2015.
+- Cundill Prize in Historical Literature, and Lionel Trilling Prize, for The Guardians: The League of Nations and the Crisis of Empire, 2015.

 - Fellowship, All Souls College, Oxford University, Spring 2014.